leeper/leeper.github.io/software.md

 **margins: An R port of Stata's margins command**<br/>
-margins is a work-in-progress that is meant to be an R port of Stata's margins command.
-It can be used to calculate marginal effects and their variances from regression models.
+margins is a an R port of Stata's `margins` command.
+It can be used to calculate (average) marginal effects and their variances from regression models.
 It is especially helpful for models with power terms, non-linear transformations, and interaction terms, and for generalized linear models. <br/> [GitHub](https://github.com/leeper/margins)

 **MTurkR: R Client for the MTurk Requester API**<br/>